 Bunker prices continue going down at the port of Saint-Petersburg, Russia

-Global oil prices continued going down amid the news about the decreasing demand in China caused by coronavirus expansion.
+Global oil prices grew amid the news about the novel coronavirus, 2019-nCoV, antidote.
+The growth should also be attributed to the decreasing oil demand in China, its largest consumer.

 According to IAA PortNews Bunker Prices Review, bunker fuel prices at port St. Petersburg were as follows: